toyamataku/SnakeRateSoftWare/README.txt

 These versions have been tested and are recommended.

+---

 ## License

-- The compiled binaries and script files in this repository follow the license specified within this project (e.g. MIT, BSD, etc.).
+- The compiled binaries and script files in this repository follow the license specified within this project (e.g., MIT, BSD, etc.).
 - Various open-source libraries (e.g., Cython, NumPy, etc.) are used under their respective licenses.
 - Check the `LICENSE` file and official websites for each third-party library for more details.

+---

 ## Disclaimer